 Our graduate program is committed to training outstanding research scientists.
-With the mentorship of a Faculty Advisor, you will undertake an independent research project culminating in new and significant contributions to the pharmacological sciences.
+With the mentorship of a faculty advisor, you will undertake an independent research project culminating in new and significant contributions to the pharmacological sciences.
 Major areas of research emphasis are: Cell Surface Receptors; Signal Transduction Mechanisms; Neuropharmacology; Cancer Pharmacology; Cardiovascular Pharmacology and Experimental Therapeutics.

 An important element of our program is participation in seminars and journal clubs.
-The Pharmacology seminar series is held bi-monthly and is attended by faculty, students and post-doctoral researchers.
+The Pharmacology seminar series is held bi-monthly and is attended by the faculty, students and post-doctoral researchers.
 Nationally and internationally recognized faculty- and student-invited scientists from a range of disciplines present seminars on the latest developments in their research.
 Our seminar series serves to expand our knowledge and awareness of research activities outside our department and university.
 You will meet informally with the speakers, joining them for lunch, to have the opportunity to inform them of your own research interests and exchange ideas.

-In the Spring semester, Pharmacology students present seminars to the department on the subject of their own research projects.
-This serves as an excellent opportunity for you to provide the department with an update about the latest developments in your project.
-This helps you to improve your presentation skills and helps the faculty and fellow students in the department get to know your research interests and your progress.
+In the Spring semester, Pharmacology students present seminars to the Department on the subject of their own research projects.
+This serves as an excellent opportunity for you to provide the Department with an update about the latest developments in your project.
+This helps you to improve your presentation skills and helps the faculty and fellow students in the Department get to know your research interests and your progress.